wmorgan/dcos-docs/1.7/usage/services/velocity/configuration-reference.md

 ## Create a new instance backed by NFS

-The following JSON options file will create a new DCOS service named `velocity-team1` and use the NFS share located at `/mnt/nfs/velocity_data`:
+The following JSON options file will create a new DC/OS service named `velocity-team1` and use the NFS share located at `/mnt/nfs/velocity_data`:

     {
         "velocity": {